mlflow/mlflow/docs/source/getting-started/model-registry/step3-model-version-alias.rst

 Model version aliases are available for MLflow >= `2.3.0`.

+Model versions refer to the distinct iterations of a machine learning model that are managed and tracked within the MLflow framework, enabling version control, lifecycle management, and easy experimentation with different versions of a model.

 Model version aliases provide a flexible way to set named aliases on model versions.
 For example, setting a champion alias on a model version enables you to fetch this model version by that alias via client API :py:func:`mlflow.client.MlflowClient.get_model_version_by_alias()` or the model URI